Andipranataa/AndiGovTechTest/README.md

   - Save all document

 How to Run Script Automation:
+  - When already in Text editor go to terminal
   - run cypress in terminal -> npx cypress open
   - choose E2E Testing
   - choose Browser